mik284/mik284/README.md

 ## I'm a self taught passionate Developer

-- 🌱 I’m currently sharpening my software development skills using online media like articles and video also podcasts
+- 🌱 I'm currently improving my software development skills through React and Node.js by working on various frontend and backend projects.
 - 🥅 2023 Goals:
 - Learn new skills
 - Contribute more to Open Source projects